 "The important thing is that something really new has been tried.
 One new idea creates another, and that is the way horizons are broadened and change comes."

-A feature-length documentary about the women of Sweet Dreams is in the works and will be completed in 2011.
+A feature-length documentary about the women of Sweet Dreams can be watched here.

 Click here to find out more about Sweet Dreams